-Macroscopic quantum electrodynamics relies on the \textit{Langevin noise formalism}, which is based on the fluctuation dissipation theorem.
+Macroscopic quantum electrodynamics relies on the \textit{Langevin noise formalism}, which is based on the fluctuation-dissipation theorem.
 The electromagnetic field, commonly referred to as the \textit{medium-assisted field}, emerges from the dielectric noise polarization current, mediated by the dyadic Green function of the dielectric objects.
-As argued in refs. \cite{stefano_mode_2001} and \cite{drezet_quantizing_2017} the original macroscopic quantum electrodynamic model disregards the influence of vacuum fluctuations of the electromagnetic field scattered by the dielectric objects, called the \textit{ scattering-assisted field} in \cite{na_numerical_2023} and \cite{ciattoni_quantum_2024}.
+As argued in \cite{stefano_mode_2001} and \cite{drezet_quantizing_2017}, the original macroscopic quantum electrodynamic model disregards the influence of vacuum fluctuations of the electromagnetic field scattered by the dielectric objects, called the \textit{scattering-assisted field} in \cite{na_numerical_2023} and \cite{ciattoni_quantum_2024}.
 The \textit{modified Langevin noise formalism} adds the scattering-assisted field to the medium-assisted field: polarization current fluctuations and vacuum fluctuations of the electromagnetic field scattered by the dielectric objects are on the same footing.
-Recently, it has been justified for finite-size dispersive dielectric objects with arbitrary shapes applying the Heisenberg picture to a phenomenological model of dielectric media based on a continuum set of harmonic oscillators \cite{ciattoni_quantum_2024}.
-Each elementary region of the dielectric medium is described as a bath of harmonic oscillators that couples to the electromagnetic field in such a way that the quantized electromagnetic field experiences the dielectric medium through its macroscopic dielectric permittivity (e.g., \cite{huttner_quantization_1992}, \cite{philbin_canonical_2010}).
-As the medium-assisted field, the scattering-assisted field can also be expressed in terms of vacuum fluctuations through the dyadic Green function of the dielectric objects \cite{ciattoni_quantum_2024}.
+This framework was justified on a rigorous theoretical basis by Ciattoni \cite{ciattoni_quantum_2024}, who derived it for finite, dispersive dielectric bodies of arbitrary shape by formulating the theory in the Heisenberg picture within a phenomenological model of dielectric media based on a continuum of harmonic oscillators.
+Each elementary region of the dielectric medium is described as a continuum of harmonic oscillators that couples to the electromagnetic field, so that the quantized field experiences the dielectric medium through its macroscopic dielectric permittivity (e.g., \cite{huttner_quantization_1992}, \cite{philbin_canonical_2010}).
+As the medium-assisted field, the scattering-assisted field can also be expressed in terms of vacuum fluctuations through the dyadic Green function of dielectric objects \cite{ciattoni_quantum_2024}.